Branched polymers with loops coupled to the critical Ising model: Introduction

 Since BPs are essentially random tree graphs, they do not seem to correspond to any extended quantum geometries.
 However, there exist maps between BPs and quantum geometries based on two-dimensional causal dynamical triangulations ($2$D CDT) (see, e.g. Ref.~\cite{Durhuus:2009sm}).
 CDT was first introduced as a model of two-dimensional Lorentzian quantum geometries \cite{Ambjorn:1998xu}, and later extended to models in higher dimensions (see Ref.~\cite{Ambjorn:2024pyv} for recent review).
 Quantum geometries generated by $2$D CDT are extended rather than polymer-like, in which no topology change is allowed to occur.
 In this sense, BPs are related to some extended quantum geometries, and the continuum limit of $2$D CDT is known to be the $2$D projectable Ho{\v{r}}ava{\textendash}Litshitz quantum gravity \cite{Ambjorn:2013joa}.

 BPs decorated with loop structures have been extensively studied, and its continuum limit is described by the Airy equation \cite{Nishigaki:1990sk, Anderson:1991ku, Jurkiewicz:1996yd}.
 The Airy equation is a linear differential equation, and its solutions -- Airy functions -- represent a non-perturbative partition function in the continuum limit.
 Even in this case, a map between BPs with loops and quantum geometries in which the topology change is allowed to occur has been constructed \cite{Ambjorn:2013csx}.
 From the viewpoint of extended quantum geometries, its continuum theory is known as the generalized CDT \cite{Ambjorn:2007jm}, and its non-perturbative partition function is essentially given by the Airy functions \cite{Ambjorn:2009fm}.
 The generalized CDT can be formulated in several ways, e.g. a continuous one-matrix model \cite{Ambjorn:2008jf, Ambjorn:2008gk}, a string field theory \cite{Ambjorn:2008ta}, and a stochastic quantization \cite{Ambjorn:2009wi}.
-In this sense, the generalized CDT can be interpreted as the continuum limit of pure BPs with loops.
+In this sense, the generalized CDT can be interpreted as the continuum limit of pure BPs with loops \footnote{An effective gravitational theory corresponding to the generalized CDT can be constructed by introducing a bi-local wormhole interaction to the $2$D projectable Ho{\v{r}}ava{\textendash}Litshitz quantum gravity \cite{Ambjorn:2021wou}.}.

 A two-dimensional model of quantum geometries coupled to the Ising model has been proposed in terms of a Hermitian two-matrix model \cite{Kazakov:1986hu,Boulatov:1986sb}, where the Ising model becomes critical at a finite critical temperature.
 At the finite critical temperature, the continuum theory turns to the Liouville gravity coupled to fermions.
 By slightly deforming the two-matrix model, one can take an unconventional continuum limit in which the branching structure of the graphs becomes important.
 This corresponds to the continuum limit of BPs with loops coupled to the critical Ising model \cite{Sato:2017ccb, Ambjorn:2020kpr}.
 The resulting continuum theory is described by the continuum two-matrix model \cite{Sato:2017ccb}.
 It is known that the Ising model on BPs cannot be critical at any finite temperature \cite{Ambjorn:1992rp}, but the criticality discussed in Refs.~\cite{Sato:2017ccb, Ambjorn:2020kpr} occurs at the zero temperature, i.e. quantum criticality.
 In this article, we wish to investigate this continuum theory from various perspectives.